MAKMART/minecraft_clone/README.md

 # Minecraft Clone (Working Title)
 Yeah, I haven’t named it yet.
 Suggestions welcome :)
 ## Introduction
-This is a small game project built using modern OpenGL.
+This is a small game project built using modern OpenGL and C++20.
 Think Minecraft-style voxel fun, but from scratch and fully under your control.
 The project is in a very early, experimental stage.
 ## Dependencies
 To build this project, you’ll need:
 - [CMake](https://cmake.org/download/)(>= 3.15)